We like to imagine entrepreneurs and business owners as capable people. After all, they’re smart enough to start and run their own businesses.

 Our celebration of small business owners creates an idealized version of these folks in our heads, but more often than not, reality strikes us in the face, and we wonder how they even function, much less own and operate an entire business.

-No One Wants To Work
+Nobody Wants To Work Anymore

 Pay is a Massive Problem

-Compensation is often the answer.
-Many bosses offer paltry wages and then wonder why no one wants to work for them.
+Bosses offer paltry wages and then wonder why no one wants to work for them.

 Sometimes, we can forgive this disconnect.
-Running a business takes a ton of money, and labor is an added cost.
+Running a business takes a ton of money, and labor is an added expense.
 Raising wages may tip the scales, making the business unprofitable, especially given the massive price surges in everything from supplies to utilities to rent.

+One man highlighted this disconnect by sharing the story of how he got fired online.
 The Original Poster (OP) has an excellent full-time job that pays well and offers benefits.
 However, he also enjoys working part-time to make some extra cash.

+He recently left his part-time job because his boss demanded he switch to a full-time schedule.
 OP reminded his boss that he already has a full-time job, but the boss wouldn’t accept that answer, telling OP he could either work full-time or not at all.

 No Work is Better Than Part-Time Work?

-A baffled OP thought his boss was joking at first.
 If a company struggles to find workers, wouldn’t they keep whoever they have?
 Why is no worker better than a part-time worker when staffing is the issue in the first place?

 Apparently, the boss was completely serious.

-“I laughed thinking he was kidding but he wasn’t.
-I asked him if he was serious, and he said he needed dedicated full time help,” shared the OP.
+“I laughed thinking he was kidding, but he wasn’t.
+I asked him if he was serious, and he said he needed dedicated full-time help,” shared the OP.

 This boss would rather have no help than some help, but that didn’t stop him from angrily shouting about how “no one wants to work.”